 You need a fantastic voice over demo, great headshot, and incredible bio to stand a chance against the extremely high numbers on both websites.

-Also, you will want to stay active by posting samples regularly to ensure you are ranking as high as possible.
+Also, you will want to stay active by posting samples regularly to ensure you are ranking as high as possible, even if you are not full-time with your voiceover business.

 Judging both of these sites on customer support is not easy, especially when I have not had to go through every scenario and compare accordingly.